I Noah Guy…

 Shirley’s eyes revealed a glint

-Each time she dropped another hint
+Each time she dropped another hint.

 In knowing just what not to tell

-She kept the weak under her spell
+She kept the weak under her spell.

 And Andy, bless him, the poor dear

-Just hoped he’d get it right this year
+Just hoped he’d get it right this year.

 For Sue, who longed for something French

-He’d bought a Jean-Paul Gautier wrench
+He’d bought a Jean-Paul Gautier wrench.

 Old Davey Wilcox saved a packet

-He thought the whole idea a racket
+Who thought the whole idea a racket.

 His gifts were met with trepidation

-Bought at his local petrol station
+Bought in the local petrol station.

 All dreams of wintry escapades